akatz/to_json/README.md

 # ToJson

-TODO: Write a gem description
+TODO: Let's reimplement to_json for fun

 ## Installation